kcp-dev/kcp/docs/locations-and-scheduling.md

 ## Main Concepts

-- `WorkloadCluster` in `workload.kcp.dev/v1alpha1` – representations of Kubernetes clusters that are attached to a kcp installation to execute workload objects from the users' workspaces.
-On the workload clusters, there is one syncer process for each `WorkloadCluster` object.
+- `SyncTarget` in `workload.kcp.dev/v1alpha1` – representations of Kubernetes clusters that are attached to a kcp installation to execute workload objects from the users' workspaces.
+On a Kubernetes cluster, there is one syncer process for each `SyncTarget` object.

-  Workload clusters are invisible to users, and (medium term) at most identified via a UID.
+  Sync targets are invisible to users, and (medium term) at most identified via a UID.

-- `Location` in `scheduling.kcp.dev/v1alpha1` – represents a collection of `WorkloadCluster` objects selected via instance labels, and exposes labels (potentially different from the instance labels) to the users to describe, identify and select locations to be used for placement of user namespaces onto workload clusters.
+- `Location` in `scheduling.kcp.dev/v1alpha1` – represents a collection of `SyncTarget` objects selected via instance labels, and exposes labels (potentially different from the instance labels) to the users to describe, identify and select locations to be used for placement of user namespaces onto sync targets.

   Locations are visible to users, but owned by the compute service team, i.e. read-only to the users and only projected into their workspaces for visibility.
 A placement decision references a location by name.

-- *Compute Service Workspace* (previously *Negotiation Workspace*) – the workspace owned by the compute service team to hold the `APIExport` (named `kubernetes` today) with the synced resources, and `WorkloadCluster` and `Location` objects.
+- *Compute Service Workspace* (previously *Negotiation Workspace*) – the workspace owned by the compute service team to hold the `APIExport` (named `kubernetes` today) with the synced resources, and `SyncTarget` and `Location` objects.

   The user binds to the `APIExport` called `kubernetes` using an `APIBinding`.
 From this moment on, the users' workspaces are subject to placement.

-- *Placement* – the process of selecting a `Location` matching the scheduling constraints and a `WorkloadCluster` in that location for a user namespace.
+- *Placement* – the process of selecting a `Location` matching the scheduling constraints and a `SyncTarget` in that location for a user namespace.
 A placement decision is not necessarily permanent and can be changed over time.
-The placement onto a location is sticky, while the placement onto a workload cluster is not.
-I.e. when evicted from a workload cluster, another workload cluster in the same location is selected.
+The placement onto a location is sticky, while the placement onto a sync target is not.
+I.e. when evicted from a sync target, another sync target in the same location is selected.

 Note: binding to a compute service is a permanent decision.
 Unbinding (i.e. deleting of the APIBinding object) means deletion of the